wafflebase/wafflebase/README.md

-# maltese
+# wafflebase

-Maltese is a simple spreadsheet for large-scale data processing and analysis.
+Wafflebase is a simple spreadsheet for large-scale data processing and analysis.

 ## Setting Development Environment